ibm-cloud-docs/account/account_faq.md

 Yes, the following options are available depending on your account type:

-* You can convert your trial account to a Lite account by going to [A better {{site.data.keyword.Bluemix_notm}} is just around the corner](https://cloud.ibm.com/registration/startUpgradeToLite){: external} and providing the email address that's associated with your IBMid.
+* You can convert your trial account to a Lite account by providing the email address that's associated with your IBMid at https://cloud.ibm.com/registration/startUpgradeToLite.
 * If you have a feature code from an online course or educational event, you use it to convert your Lite account to a trial account.
 Go to the [Account settings](https://{DomainName}/account/settings){: external} page in the console to apply the code to your account.
 * To convert your Pay-As-You-Go account to a Subscription account, contact [{{site.data.keyword.Bluemix_notm}} Sales ![External link icon](../icons/launch-glyph.svg "External link icon")](https://cloud.ibm.com/catalog?contactmodule){: external}.